lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![AD18](./images/AD-18.png)

 On top of the image used and the service name, there are a couple of options we need to specify during the creation step.
-First, we need to give the service some special rights (`Full access`) so it can get event from the Docker daemon and reconfigure itself.
+First, we need to give the service some special rights (`Full access`) so it can get event from the Docker daemon and reconfigure itself automatically.

 ![AD19](./images/AD-19.png)